the short version

 you have rights over your data, and we extend them to everyone, regardless of where you live:

-most of your sign-in and subscription data you can see, export, or delete yourself at services.solstone.app/settings/data; for anything else, or to exercise any right, email support@solstone.app (for the hosted service) or contact us. deleting your subscription data ends the hosted relay; it never touches your journal, which lives on your own devices. we'll respond as fast as we can, and within the time the law requires — 45 days under the Colorado Privacy Act, with the extensions the law allows.
+you can see your current sign-in details at services.solstone.app/transparency. for access or export (including retained Scout lifecycle history), correction, deletion, or any other right, email support@solstone.app (for the services portal and hosted services) or contact us. some billing transaction records remain for the tax and financial-records period described above even after a deletion request. deleting service records never touches your journal, which lives on your own devices. we'll respond as fast as we can, and within the time the law requires: 45 days under the Colorado Privacy Act, with the extensions the law allows.

 if we deny a request, you can appeal by replying to support@solstone.app; we'll respond to the appeal within 45 days. if we deny the appeal, you can raise it with the Colorado Attorney General.